-3. There are Mistakes in the Criminal Complaint
+3. Mistakes in the Criminal Complaint

 A charge sheet is the official record of an arrest made by law enforcement.
 The signing officer swears under oath that everything written here is entirely accurate.
 If an error, even a sincere one, is made at this stage, the entire case could be lost.

 Subtle signs pointing to a weak criminal case might become apparent.
 Nonetheless, you should recognize that the pursuit of justice remains possible, even in the face of a less convincing prosecution.